top of page

 Search

 In today’s digital landscape, encryption has become the battle cry for privacy.
-Apps like WhatsApp, Telegram, and Signal tout end-to-end encryption (E2EE) as their badge of honor.
+Popular encrypted apps tout end-to-end encryption (E2EE) as their badge of honor.
 But what if the very architecture of these identity-based platforms—those that require your phone number or email to function—is the real threat?
 What if encryption alone doesn’t actually protect you?

 Welcome to the era of surveillance capitalism and government-mandated backdoors.
 Welcome to the illusion of privacy.
-SecureCrypt is here to break it.
+SECURECRYPT is here to disrupt it.

 The Hidden Flaw in Signal, WhatsApp, Telegram, and Others